Jim Suhler: Early life and career influences

-Suhler never had the privilege of sharing the stage with Stevie Ray Vaughan, but he did get the opportunity to meet the blues legend on a couple of occasions, initially in 1989 at his father's jewelry store in Dallas when Vaughan stopped in to have a watch repaired.
-When Suhler's father asked Stevie if he had any advice for his musician son, his reply was "Yeah, keep it clean" – meaning stay clear of drugs, advice which Suhler took to heart.
-When Vaughan didn't return to pick up the watch, Suhler decided to try to return it to him – "Vaughan was playing in Dallas at Fair Park, I take his watch to him, get backstage and he's very amused that I'm even there bringing him his watch—he was very polite, a very sweet, soft-spoken man.
+Suhler never had the privilege of sharing the stage with Stevie Ray Vaughan, but he did get the opportunity to meet the bluesman on a couple of occasions, initially in 1989 at his father's jewelry store in Dallas when Vaughan stopped in to have a watch repaired.
+When Suhler's father asked Vaughan if he had any advice for his musician son, his reply was "Yeah, keep it clean" – meaning stay clear of drugs, advice which Suhler took to heart.
+When Vaughan did not return to pick up the watch, Suhler decided to try to return it to him – "Vaughan was playing in Dallas at Fair Park, I take his watch to him, get backstage and he's very amused that I'm even there bringing him his watch—he was very polite, a very sweet, soft-spoken man.
 And I'm not big on vibes and auras and stuff like that but I swear on everything that's holy to me that when Stevie walked up to me he radiated a light, he had an aura about him.
 And I don't even like to say things like that because people say 'Yeah, sure' – but he was a big inspiration to me".

 Suhler's first bar band was called Stray Kats.
-They played a few gigs in 1980 at St. Christopher's, one of Stevie Ray Vaughan's Dallas venues at that time.
+They played a few gigs in 1980 at St. Christopher's, one of Vaughan's Dallas venues at that time.
 Suhler played guitar for the hard rock band Overlord in 1985, playing Dallas' punk/underground venues including the Twilite Room, Theater Gallery and also Nairobi Room.
 Suhler then co-fronted the Road Hogs from 1986 to 1988, with harmonica player/vocalist Memo Gonzalez, recording a long lost 45rpm for Pee Wee Records, "Dogged & Driven b/w "Hot & Bothered".
-Suhler was playing a much more traditional form of blues than he is now known for, much in the style of T-Bone Walker, Magic Sam and B.B.
-King.
+Suhler was playing a much more traditional form of blues than he is now known for, much in the style of T-Bone Walker, Magic Sam and B. B. King.
 Following the demise of the Road Hogs, Suhler's next band was The Homewreckers.
 This lineup played together from 1989 to 1991, recording a cassette only release called "Hit It & Git It".
-It was during this period Suhler was a DJ at Dallas' KNON radio station, hosting a three-hour weekly blues show called "Radio Mojo" every Tuesday night (1987–1990).
+It was during this period Suhler was a DJ at Dallas' KNON radio station, hosting a three-hour weekly blues show called Radio Mojo every Tuesday night (1987–1990).